EEEManchester/radiation_layer/readme.md

     minimum_weight: # Total weight of cell before added to costmap (used with IDW)
 ```

-Footprint and radius perform identically to those used of the robot footprint, however, this is a footprint around the frame of the sensor, not the robot.
+Footprint and radius perform identically to those used of the robot footprint, however, this is a footprint around the **frame of the radiation sensor**, not the robot.
 The footprint argument will supersede any radius arguments, ensure the footprint argument is missing or commented out if wishing to use radius value.
 The average scale length has been covered earlier, and ```combination_method``` allows the user to define how cost is incorporated in the layered costmap.
 This includes taking the maximum value of all layers (0), overwriting all other layers (1), addition with cost of other layers (2), and maximum value whilst preserving unknown space (3).
 Default is 0 (keep maximum value of all layers).

 The option ```minimum_weight``` can be useful when the edges of an inflated space are greatly different from the local average, and is causing issues with path planning.
 By requiring a minimum total cell weight, only cells which have seen multiple observations, or very nearby observations are updated in the costmap.
 It is recommended this is kept to the default value of ```0.0```.